alettieri/itil-notes/ServiceTransition/KnowledgeManagement.md

 > It's important not to make decisions on bad knowledge.

 Data is stored in traditional database, like a CMDB.

-Information can be found as the Configuration Management System (CMS).
-Knowledge is stored in the Service Knowledge Management System (SKMS).
-Wisdom can be managed and stored or managed by a tool.
+* Information can be found as the Configuration Management System (CMS) knowledge is stored in the Service Knowledge Management System (SKMS).
+* Wisdom can be managed and stored or managed by a tool.

+> The CMS is part of the SKMS

 ### Service Knowledge Management System - Slide 44